(1) How do I create an AUTOINCREMENT field?

 (9) What is the maximum size of a VARCHAR in SQLite?

 SQLite does not enforce the length of a VARCHAR.
-You can declare a VARCHAR(10) and SQLite will be happy to let you put 500 characters in it.
-And it will keep all 500 characters intact - it never truncates.
+You can declare a VARCHAR(10) and SQLite will be happy to store a 500-million character string there.
+And it will keep all 500-million characters intact.
+Your content is never truncated.
+SQLite understands the column type of "VARCHAR(N)" to be the same as "TEXT", regardless of the value of N.

 (10) Does SQLite support a BLOB type?

-SQLite versions 3.0 and later allow you to store BLOB data in any column, even columns that are declared to hold some other type.
+SQLite allows you to store BLOB data in any column, even columns that are declared to hold some other type.
+BLOBs can even be used as PRIMARY KEYs.

-(11) How do I add or delete columns from an existing table in SQLite.
+(11) How do I add, delete or rename columns from an existing table in SQLite?

 (12) I deleted a lot of data but the database file did not get any smaller.
 Is this a bug?